-Global Internal Audit and Internal Control Function (GIA&IC) reviews during its assignments any risks related to responsibilities and reporting lines, proper distribution of work and duties.
-In case of identifying such risks, GIA&IC provides recommendations, requests for action plans and later monitors & verifies their implementation.
-GIA&IC reports, including risks, recommendations, action plans and status of action plans monitoring & verification, are communicated to the Audit and Control Committee and the Top Management.
+Global Internal Audit and Internal Control Department reviews during its assignments any risks related to responsibilities and reporting lines, proper distribution of work and duties.
+In case of identifying such risks, this Department provides recommendations, requests for action plans and later monitors and verifies their implementation.
+Audit reports, including risks, recommendations, action plans and status of action plans implementation are communicated to the Audit and Control Committee and to the Top Management.

-Internal Audit functionally reports to the Chair of the Committee.
+Internal Audit functionally reports to the Audit and Control Committee.

 With respect to the process of preparing financial information group has set in place, several policies, instruction and manuals (like Group Reporting and Accounting Manual, Group Charts of Accounts, Financial Calendar, Corporate Fiscal Policy, Finance and Investment Policy, Regulatory Compliance Policy, Risk Management Policy) determining responsibilities and authorities.
 Preparation of financial information concerns planning, the distribution of tasks and functions, specific timeline, various reviews to be performed at several levels and dissemination thereof.
 To this end, the Group has financial accounting and control functions in each of its operating markets; which are headed up by a controller responsible for implementing and integrating at the local level of global policies defined by Group ensuring the unified reporting standards across all the Group.

 Code of conduct, the body approving this, degree of dissemination and instruction, including principles and values, (state if there is specific mention of transaction recording and creation of financial information), a body charged with analysing breaches and proposing corrective actions and sanctions.

 According to the Code of Conduct, the Ethics Committee addresses all issues related to compliance with the Code of Business Conduct, including resolutions of a breach or a suspected breach of the Code by Employees and Co-workers of AmRest Group.

 The Committee operates and runs its meetings in compliance with the Code of Conduct and the appropriate directives issued by the CEO, the Board of Directors or its Executive Committee.
-The Committee members are appointed and dismissed by the Audit and Control Committee at the recommendation provided by the Chief People Officer of AmRest ("CPO").
+The Committee members are appointed and dismissed by the Board of Directors at the request of the HR Department Director.